oracle-livelabs/common/labs/verify-compute/verify-compute-cloud-shell.md

-# Verify Compute Instance Setup - Cloud Shell
+# Verify compute instance Setup - Cloud Shell

 ## Introduction
 This lab will show you how to login to your pre-created compute instance running on Oracle Cloud.